nothin-special/security-logs/HackTheBox/Code/code.md

 ![loot](./images/loot.png)

-We grabbed the flag but we can also grab the ssh private key of root and log into the system as root if we wanted.
+I already grabbed the flag but we can also grab the ssh private key of root and log into the system as root.